abbbi/pbsav/README.md

   # copy the nbdkit plugin to the directory
  ```

+You may ant to test the full guestfs functionality by running
+`libguestfs-test-tool` before you continue.

 # Selecting backups for scans

 As there is no functionality to set tags, the current way for selecting backups